-A PhD candidate in the Centre for History and Philosophy of Science, within the School of Philosophy, Religion and History of Science, I’ve spent my academic career studying history.
+I am a PhD student at the Centre for History and Philosophy of Science, broadly interested in the meaning and success of scientific concepts and instruments, and the identities which form together, and around, them.
 Before coming to Leeds in 2021, I have studied, amongst others, environmental history at Coventry, and history of medicine at Warwick.

 - MA History of Medicine (Warwick)